 On the day of the assembly, Myra was late getting out of bed.
-"Come on Mija", prodded her mom, "you're late for school!"
-"I don't feel well today, Mom I think I'm getting the flu", Myra shouted.
-"Ok Mija", stay in bed and take care of yourself, I'm late for work.
+"Come on mija", prodded her mom, "you're late for school!"
+"I don't feel well today, mama, I think I'm getting the flu", Myra shouted through the closed door.
+"Ok mija", stay in bed and take care of yourself; I'm late for work.
 I'll see you tonight."
-The mother drove off to work.
+Sometime later, the school contacted Myra's mother about her daughter's unexplained absence on the day of the assembly.
+The award arrived in the mail the next day, inside an envelope.

 2 comments: